 About the John H. Pickering Award

-John H. Pickering, a founding partner of Wilmer Cutler Pickering Hale and Dorr (now WilmerHale), was a distinguished appellate lawyer and a leader of the legal profession who was well known for his extraordinary commitment to pro bono and public interest law.
-He served on Pro Bono Institute’s (PBI) Law Firm Pro Bono Project Advisory Committee from its inception in 1989 until his death in March 2005.
-This award is given annually to a major law firm that embodies Mr. Pickering’s spirit of service and demonstrates the exceptional culture of pro bono service he worked to imbue in his firm.
+John H. Pickering, a founding partner of Wilmer Cutler Pickering Hale and Dorr (now WilmerHale), was a distinguished appellate lawyer and a leader of the legal profession who was well known for his extraordinary commitment to pro bono and public service.
+He served on Pro Bono Institute’s (PBI) Law Firm Pro Bono Project Advisory Committee from its inception.
+This award is given annually to a major law firm that embodies Mr. Pickering’s spirit of service and the exceptional culture of pro bono service he worked to imbue in his firm.

 Mr. Pickering was a key framer of the Law Firm Pro Bono Challenge® who, at the time of its launch, convinced his dear friend, Associate Supreme Court Justice William J. Brennan, to send a personal letter to the leaders of each of the nation’s 500 largest law firms urging that they sign on to the Challenge.
 Justice Brennan, despite his failing health, then accompanied Mr. Pickering to the formal ceremony where the Challenge was announced to underscore his support for the Challenge and his affection and respect for Mr. Pickering.